June 2, 2017 Career-Research Positions Vacancy

 Qualifications and Personal Attributes

-- Degree in Medical Sciences, Health Sciences, Biological or Life Sciences such as cell biology, biochemistry, immunology or related area
+- Master Degree in Medical Sciences, Health Sciences, Biological or Life Sciences (e.g cell biology, biochemistry, immunology or related area)

 - Self-motivated and able to work in team